MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Software is made up of several parts, often called libraries, that may come with their own immutable object descriptions.
-Therefore more than one immutable description may be given to the Java virtual machine.
+Therefore more than one immutable description may be declared in the classpath.

 Object ID and Immutable Object Querying
 +++++++++++++++++++++++++++++++++++++++